-From Acer Quick Access, you can toggle on or off Acer Bluelight Shield.
-You can choose from four different modes to fit your needs:
+To configure Acer Bluelight Shield, Search for 'Acer Quick Access'.
+From here you can toggle Acer Bluelight Shield on or off, and you can choose from four different modes to fit your needs:

-No. Item Description 1 Low Reduction Reduces blue light emission from the LED backlit screen by 10% to 25% for basic protection.
+No. ltem Description 1 Low Reduction Reduces blue light emission from the LED backlit screen by 10% to 25% for basic protection.
 2 Medium Reduction Reduces blue light emission from the LED backlit screen by 26% to 45% to protect your eyes.
 3 High Reduction Reduces blue light emission from the LED backlit screen by 46% to 65% for maximum protection.
 4 Long Hour Mode Professionally tuned to reduce eye strain over an extended period of time.